Gizra/Gizra-Way-Book/on_boarding.md

 Then, we you come back, start measuring the time.
 You are in charge of managing your own time.
 The time-boxing is just a mechanism to set the expectations and put boundaries on the task.

 Furthermore, don't feel obliged to come first, and leave last.
-As part of the Gizra-Way we recognize that a productive day is a 8-9 hours.
-You are actually under a bigger pressure, as you have to learn so many new stuff.
-So be kind to yourself, to your brain, and to Gizra - and don't try to over do.
+As part of the Gizra Way we recognize that a productive day is a 8-9 hours work day.
+You are under a bigger pressure, as you have to learn so many new stuff.
+Be kind to yourself, to your brain, and to Gizra - and don't try to over do.
 There's always tomorrow to learn new skills and improve.

 ## What's Next